-The name of our system is Shaolin Gaocan Mun Nam-Pai-Chuan (NPC), one of the styles in the rich and vast canopy of Chinese Martial Arts.
-Nam-Pai-Chuan is a very broad style, incorporating all elements of true martial arts.
+The name of our kung fu system is Shaolin Gaocan Mun Nam-Pai-Chuan (NPC), one of the styles in the rich and vast canopy of Chinese Martial Arts.
+NPC is a very broad style, incorporating all elements of true martial arts.
 Thus our system embodies many techniques: kicking, punching, locking (chin-na), take-downs, throws, nerve points, etc, in any combination with each other.
-This approach may not appeal to some, but we believe that you cannot hope to know which aspect of Martial Arts you wish to specialise in until you have a firm grounding in the general broad-based theory and practice of it.
+We believe that you cannot hope to know which aspect of Martial Arts you wish to specialise in until you have a firm grounding in the general broad-based theory and practice of it.

 Having said that we are more than just a physical manifestation of Martial Arts.
 Breathing exercises (chi-gung) play an important role in our system, helping with internal conditioning through control of the body’s chi (energy or life force).

 This is very subjective since “competence” is a relative term.
 However, a student who trains diligently twice a week for six months will begin to feel physical and spiritual benefit.
-One who has done so for a year should be better equipped to defend himself or herself in most circumstances.
+Those who train for a year should be better equipped to defend himself or herself in most circumstances.
 Still learning just the “moves” is not the main objective, because apart from that, Martial Arts help you to develop your character and ability to focus, improving confidence and humility.

-A consistent factor in many classes will be limbering, stretching, conditioning and breathing exercises which take up to about forty minutes of a two hour session.
-We then teach the basic techniques of our System including traditional Chinese Classical Forms or sequences.
+Consistent factors in many of our classes will be limbering, stretching, conditioning and breathing exercises which take up to forty minutes of a two hour session.
+We then teach the basic techniques of our kung fu system including traditional Chinese Classical Forms or sequences, padwork and self-defence.

 This may at first glance appear to require a certain amount of aggression and energy, especially for beginners, but we believe one needs to understand the nature of energy and the best way to do so is to feel it yourself.
 It also allows you to understand your physical “Centre”.
 As in the traditional Chinese Martial Arts tradition, our students frequently train in pairs, allowing you to actually practice a technique, without being confused by abstract mental concepts.

-Grading examinations are held every 3 months or so.
+Grading examinations are held every 3 months.
 At certain times of each term, we will pay special attention towards preparing students for the grading examinations.
 Those who progress to black belt rank may then be eligible for Assistant Instructors’ and Instructors’ qualification courses.
-Upon qualification, you will be entitled to teach Nam-Pai-Chuan under the centre licensing agreements that exist for the control of proper standards and the promotion of the Art.
+Upon qualification, you will be entitled to teach Nam-Pai-Chuan under the licensing agreements that exist for the control of proper standards and the promotion of the Art.